nus-cs2103/website-base/admin/tools.md

 You are recommended to use [Intellij IDEA](https://www.jetbrains.com/idea/) for module-related programming work.
 While the use of Intellij is not compulsory, note that module materials are optimized for Intellij.
 Use other IDEs at your own risk.

 **Preparation:**
-* Install the IDE in your Computer.
+* Install the IDE in your computer.
 You may use the Intellij community edition (free) or the ultimate edition (free for students).

 </div><hr><!-- ----------------------------------------------------------------------------------------------------- -->
 <div id="rcs">